Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 ### Samurai

-You can't reprogram a hostile meatbag and you can't charm your way passed a well-armed security drone.
+You can't always reprogram a hostile meatbag and charm doesn't work on well-armed security drones.
 Sometimes the solution to a problem is the reasoned application of extreme violence and you, my Samurai friend, excel at such applications.

 You'll find yourself in a dazzling variety of lethal conflicts; drawing fire or taking a beat down for whoever happens to be paying the bills this week.
 Some of the older generation say you owe a worthy foe respect because of your mutual mastery of death, but you know there's more honor amongst thieves then killers like you.